cyb2rS2c/StealthChopper/README.md

-# Async Network Tools
+# Async Network Tools + PCAP Analyzer

-**Aggressive Sniffer & MITM Launcher**
+## Aggressive Sniffer & MITM Launcher

 This Python-based tool allows network monitoring professionals and security enthusiasts to quickly spin up **Ettercap**, **Bettercap**, and **Wireshark** for packet sniffing and Man-in-the-Middle (MITM) analysis against a single target IP on a given interface.

-It provides live filtering, domain-specific packet monitoring, and automated tool orchestration.
+It provides live filtering, domain-specific packet monitoring, automated tool orchestration, and now includes a **PCAP Analyzer** for analyzing captured traffic with optional IP and domain filtering.

 ---